rdatools/tradeoffs/docs/_pages/workflow.markdown

 Just replace the `state`, `planType`, and number of `districts` as appropriate.

-## Create "no splits" versions of the DRA notable maps
+### Create "no splits" versions of the DRA notable maps

-The workflow also needs is versions of these notable maps that do not split any precincts.
+The second are versions of these notable maps that do not split any precincts.
 Use DRA to duplicate the notable maps, and then manually edit them to remove any splits.
 Export the precinct-assignment files from DRA.
 Rename them to be of the form `NC_2022_Congress_Proportional_NOSPLITS.csv`.